leontikos/DJ_Nightly_study/README.md

-# DJ_Nightly_study
+# DJ_study
-Code for various tasks for the Nightly research Requires other files, like "client_secret.json" for working with Google API
+Code for various tasks for the DJ research
+Requires other files, like "client_secret.json" for working with Google API